arkime/arkime/README.md

 ## Install

-Most users should use the prebuilt binaries available at our [Downloads page](https://molo.ch/#downloads) and follow the simple install instructions on the page.
+Most users should use the prebuilt binaries available at our [Downloads page](https://molo.ch/#downloads) and follow the simple install instructions on that page.

 For advanced users, you can build Moloch yourself:
 * `git clone https://github.com/aol/moloch`